 This assistant is used to create a Coma file from a set of EXMARaLDA-transcriptions that already have metadata stored in their transcriptionheads.
 It will lead you through the necessary steps:

-Open EXAKT and click on File > Create a corpus from transcriptions….
+Open COMA and click on File > Create a corpus from transcriptions….
 Enter the name for your corpus into the text field Name of corpus.
 Then click on the Browse…-button and navigate to the directory above all directories that contain transcriptions to be added to the corpus.
 The filename will already be filled with the name you chose for thecorpus – if you want to change it, you can do it now.
 Continue by clicking next >.

 In this step, you can select the transcriptions to be included into the corpus.
 You can (de-) select single files with the checkboxes in the first column.
 The checkboxes in the last column are not clickable – they signal whether the transcription is a basic (unchecked) or segmented (checked) transcription.
 You can choose to include only segmented transcriptions by clicking on the “deselect all” and then on the “select basic transcriptions”-button.